 However, as the years have gone by, Anti-virus software has evolved and has started to protect the computer from: ransomware, worms, Trojan horses, adware, spyware, fraud-tools, browser hijackers, phishing attacks etc. Hence, antivirus software has now become the minimum requirement for a computer and a company to have to beef up their web application security.

 Data Encryption basically translates information into a code which only certain individuals with access to a certain secret key would be able to decipher.
-Data once encrypted is generally referred to as ciphertext, while the data that remains unencrypted is referred to as plaintext.
-Data encryption, without doubt, is one of the most effective web application security methods, and is hence highly popular amongst organizations.
+When data are once process by encryption is generally referred to as ciphertext, while the data that remains unencrypted is referred to as plaintext.
+Encryption of Data, without doubt, is one of the most effective web application security methods, and is hence highly popular amongst organizations.

 Secure Coding is the procedure of devising computer software in such a way that it guards against the accidental introduction of application security hazards.
 Defects in design, logic flaws and bugs in the software are some of the commonly exploited software vulnerabilities.
 It has been deciphered from the critical analysis that most of these flaws pop up due to minimal software errors.
 Organizations can, therefore, take proactive steps by identifying those insecure coding techniques which lead to flaws and by educating the employees about them, which would mean similar vulnerabilities can be avoided.